Our Promise

 A decade ago in New Orleans, Aaron Walker dared to challenge the status quo and give historically overlooked entrepreneurs equal access to resources, networks, and capital.
 His bold vision blossomed into a movement.

-Since then, Camelback Ventures has empowered entrepreneurs of color and women, challenged funding paradigms, redirected capital, and launched the premier gathering for champions of generational wealth creation.
+Since then, Camelback Ventures has empowered many entrepreneurs of color and women, challenged funding paradigms, redirected capital, and launched the premier gathering – Guardian Summit – where we connect founders and funders to catalyze innovative solutions to some of today’s most pressing issues impacting diverse communities.

 With determination and gratitude,